 Prop 30 changed this picture, but we will continue to see anti-tax, anti-government forces attempt to undermine the public sector.
 When you hear them say “we don’t have the money to provide adequate public services,” they are wrong.
 If California were a country, its economy would be the eighth richest in the world.
 The problem isn’t a lack of money.
 The problem is the wrong priorities.

 There are two parts to this problem.
-We have a tax system that does not ask those who have the most wealth and resources to pay their fair share—even with passage of Prop 30; and wealth has been massively redistributed in California and the nation over the past three decades—in the wrong direction.
-The top one percent of the economic pyramid own thirty four percent of the wealth.
+We have a tax system that does not ask those who have the most wealth and resources to pay their fair share—even with passage of Prop 30; and wealth has been massively redistributed in California and the nation over the past three decades — in the wrong direction.
+The top 1 percent of the economic pyramid own 34 percent of the wealth.
 At the same time, the very richest people are paying less in taxes and keeping more money for themselves than they used to.
 Their greater share of income, and lower tax rates compared to decades ago, equal the neglect and decline of our public services.
 Until recently, the general population has not realized how skewed the economy has become.

 The Fight for California’s Future seeks to bring together everyone who wants to protect public education and services.
-We are working on building political coalitions with other unions and community organizations to bring new revenues to the state so that we may fund education and necessary services properly.
+The CFT is working on building political coalitions with other unions and community organizations to bring new revenues to the state so that we may fund education and necessary services properly.
 And we are working to educate the public about who and what the obstacles are to a better future for all Californians.